-We are an externally-managed real estate company that currently owns thirteen farms, six of which are in California, six of which are in Florida and one of which is in Michigan, which we acquired on April 5, 2013.
-These farms are currently leased to nine separate tenants that are either corporate or independent farmers.
+We are an externally-managed real estate company that currently owns 14 farms: 6 in California, 6 in Florida, 1 in Michigan and 1 in Oregon.
+These farms are currently leased to 11 separate tenants that are either corporate or independent farmers.
 We intend to acquire more farmland that is or will be leased to farmers, and we expect that most of our future tenants will be medium-sized independent farming operations or large corporate farming operations that are unrelated to us.
-We may also acquire property related to farming, such as cooling facilities, freezer buildings, packing houses, facilities used for storage and assembling boxes, known as box barns, silos, storage facilities, green houses, processing plants, packing buildings, and distribution centers.
-We intend to lease our properties under triple-net leases, an arrangement under which the tenant maintains the property while paying us rent plus taxes, maintenance and insurance.
-We may also elect to sell farmland at certain times, such as when as the land could be developed by others for urban or suburban uses.
+We may also acquire property related to farming, such as cooling facilities, freezer buildings, packing houses, box bars, which are facilities used for storage and assembling boxes, silos, storage facilities, green houses, processing plants, packing buildings and distribution centers.
+We intend to lease our properties under triple-net leases, an arrangement under which the tenant maintains the property while paying the related taxes, maintenance and insurance costs, as well as rent to us.
+We may also elect to sell farmland at certain times, such as when the land could be developed by others for urban or suburban uses.

-To a lesser extent, we may provide senior secured first lien mortgages to farmers for the purchase of farmland and properties related to farming.
+To a lesser extent, we may provide senior secured first-lien mortgages to farmers for the purchase of farmland and properties related to farming.
 We expect that any mortgages we make would be secured by farming properties that have been in operation for over five years with a history of crop production and profitable farming operations.
 We have not currently identified any properties for which to make loans secured by properties.

-We were incorporated in 1997 primarily for the purpose of operating strawberry farms through our subsidiary, Coastal Berry Company, LLC ("Coastal Berry"), a company that provided growing, packaging, marketing and distribution of fresh berries and other agricultural products.
+We were incorporated in 1997, primarily for the purpose of operating strawberry farms through our subsidiary, Coastal Berry Company, LLC ("Coastal Berry"), a company that provided growing, packaging, marketing and distribution of fresh berries and other agricultural products.
 We operated Coastal Berry as our primary business until 2004, when it was sold to Dole Food Company ("Dole").

-Since 2004, our operations have consisted solely of leasing our farms, of which five are in or near Watsonville, California; one is near Oxnard, California (the "West Gonzales Farm"); five are near Plant City, Florida; one is near Wimauma, Florida; and one is near Covert, Michigan.
-We also lease a small parcel on our West Gonzales Farm to an oil company.
+Since 2004, our operations have consisted solely of leasing our farms.
+We also lease a small parcel on our farm near Oxnard, California ("West Gonzales") to an oil company.
 We do not currently intend to enter into the business of growing, packing or marketing farmed products.
-However, if we do so in the future we expect that it would be through a taxable real estate investment trust subsidiary ("TRS").
+However, if we do so in the future, we expect that it would be through a taxable real estate investment trust subsidiary ("TRS").

-We intend to use the net proceeds from our initial public offering, which closed on January 31, 2013 (our "IPO"), primarily to purchase more farmland, as well as for general corporate purposes.
-We intend to lease our farm properties to corporate farmers or independent farmers that sell through national corporate marketers-distributors.
+We intend to continue to use the net proceeds from our initial public offering, which closed on January 31, 2013 (our "IPO"), primarily to purchase more farmland, as well as for other general corporate purposes.
+We intend to lease our farm properties to corporate farmers or independent farmers that sell their products through national corporate marketers-distributors.
 We currently have no plans to make mortgage loans on farms, but we may use a small portion of the net proceeds from the IPO to make mortgage loans on farms and farm-related properties.
 We expect to earn rental and interest income from our investments.

-Gladstone Management Corporation (our "Adviser") manages our real estate portfolio and Gladstone Administration, LLC (our "Administrator") serves as our administrator.
+Gladstone Management Corporation (our "Adviser") manages our real estate portfolio, and Gladstone Administration, LLC (our "Administrator") serves as our administrator.
 Our Adviser and our Administrator collectively employ all of our personnel and pay their salaries, benefits and general expenses directly.